 The Staff Disability Forum

 The University aims to provide a safe and supportive forum for disabled staff and agencies to come together to share ideas and support the development of University activity around disability equality.
-To find out how you can become a member contact Sue Moore.

 For advice on support available for disabled staff at Keele please look at our section on reasonable adjustments.